 Remediation of Failing Grades in Courses

 A student who fails a core course must remediate the failing grade either by retaking the course and achieving a passing grade; by passing a proficiency examination, if offered; or through alternate activity as specified by the instructor.
 In no case will a grade higher than Pass be recorded when a failed core course is remediated.
 A student who has not remediated a failing grade in a core course is unable to graduate.
-A student who fails a non-core course must remediate the failing grade or earn the required credits through an alternative means that is proposed by the instructor.
+A student who fails an advanced management or focus area course must remediate the failing grade through a process proposed by the instructor.

 Request for Change of Focus Area